 We have two adult Changing Places located on the arrivals routes in both of our terminals.
-These facilities are available for all arriving and departing passengers and include an adjustable bed that lowers to ground level, a hoist and flexible wash basins, all located in a large wash room with full shower facilities.
+These facilities are available for all arriving passengers and include an adjustable bed that lowers to ground level, a hoist and flexible wash basins, within a large wash room with full shower facilities.

 Please be aware that these facilities are only available if you are flying to or from Gatwick, as they are located after security.